liupei404/K3NG/400-CW-Training-Functionality.md

     N - Names
     Q - QSO Words
     M - Mixed

-    S - Set wordspace
+    O - Set Wordspace
     W - Set WPM
+    R - Set Repetition

     X - Exit

-    WPM:25 Wordspace:12 Effective WPM:13
+    WPM:27 Wordspace:8 Effective WPM:17 Repetition:3

 The default language for the Wordworth practice is English, however multi-language support is in progress.
-There is a Czech translation and at the time of this writing a German translation is in progress.
+There is are Czech and Norwegian translations and at the time of this writing a German translation is in progress.
 To enable a translation, uncomment one of these lines in your features file:

     #define OPTION_WORDSWORTH_CZECH
+    #define OPTION_WORDSWORTH_NORSK
     #define OPTION_WORDSWORTH_DEUTSCH